 - Some features, such as caller ID and voicemail, as charged extra in some plans.
 You will have to check if they are included or not.

-- Some plan only include unlimited calls in your area and not Canada-wide, and calls outside your area could be charged big extras.
+- Some plans only include unlimited calls in your area and not Canada-wide, and calls outside your area could be charged big extras.

 How much does a plan cost?

-You may either get (i) a prepaid billing system where need to refill your account by purchasing extra minutes, or (ii) a monthly bill for the cellphone service.
+You may either get (i) a prepaid billing system where you need to refill your account by purchasing extra minutes, or (ii) a monthly bill for the cell phone service.

 If your cellphone usage is important, a prepaid billing system comes up more expensive than a per-month billing system.
 You better get a plan, with a contract (if you buy a phone with it) or without a contract (no phone).